wuanrin/vue3-countdown/README.md

 | S      | Millisecond, 1-digit |
 | SS     | Millisecond, 2-digit |

-If you don't want to convert a unit charactor you can prefixing the character `~` before the unit character.
+You can prefixing the character `~` before the unit character if you don't want to convert a unit charactor.

-For example, format prop `DD Day HH:mm:ss` will be converted to `01 1ay HH:mm:ss`, the word `Day` is incorrectly converted to `1ay`.
-Using `DD ~DaHH:mm:ss` can solve this problem.
+For example, format prop `DD Day HH:mm:ss` will be converted to `01 1ay HH:mm:ss`, the word `Day` is incorrectly converted to `1ay`, using `DD ~Day HH:mm:ss` to avoid this problem.

 ### Events